File Size Calculator

 The tool also has a tiny footprint and works smoothly on phones, tablets, and laptops alike.
 Once the page has loaded, it continues to function with no internet connection at all, so you can convert file sizes on a plane, in a server room with patchy signal, or anywhere else without interruption.

-The File Size Calculator is built privacy-first.
+Direct Answer: The File Size Calculator is privacy-first by design.
 It only processes the plain number you type, and that math happens locally on your own device.
 Nothing you enter is uploaded, logged, or transmitted to any server, and there is no account, tracking, or data collection involved.

 This client-side design means even the most sensitive context around your numbers, such as confidential backup sizes or internal project metrics, never leaves your machine.
 You get a fast, free utility with zero exposure, which is especially reassuring for professionals working under strict data-handling policies.